6 Mistakes When Trying Build Muscle

 Not Eating Enough.

-This is very common and the most obvious mistake people make.
-You can't expect to gain a significant amount of muscleif you're consuming a large amount of calories.
+This is the most common and obvious mistake people make.
+You can't expect to gain a significant amount of muscle if you're not eating in a calorie surplus.

 I regularly have clients who are underweight claim that they eat loads of food.
 When I get them to track their food intake on MyFitnessPal it shows they are massively under-eating.
 If they were eating loads like they claim they would be gaining weight, even if it was fat.
 If you’re trying, but not gaining weight, you simply have to increase your calorie intake.
 It's that simple.